-A PRIDE MONTH Creative Nonfiction Piece by Mary Liza Hartong
+A PRIDE MONTH Creative Nonfiction Piece by ML Hartong

 My mother didn’t know the word for sex.
 She had two expressions to convey the idea of it—“doin’ the big nasty” and “tryin’ to start a family”—and even these she rarely spoke aloud, as if their utterance alone could knock up one of her daughters.

 Naturally, we grew up in a household devoid of the talk.
 The embarrassed shrug was the closest we got to sexual education.
 I’m not sure if this was because we were a Southern family, a modest family, or a repressed family.
 All I know is that my mother and I only had one conversation on the topic before I left for college and it was only slightly more informative than the shrug.

 It was a Sunday afternoon.
 We were making flocks and flocks of shepherd’s pies, one for us and a dozen others for elderly relatives with names like Uncle Bubba and ailments like peripheral neuropathy.
 Apronned backs turned away from each other, my mother asked me if I’d like to get on birth control.